NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 When to Cut for Bouquets:

-When about 1/2 of florets have opened
+Cut when about 1/2 of florets are open.